The Nightmap logo

 Most common lenses in the combined competition set.
 Wide, fast primes are the default choice for serious Milky Way work.

-A small number of entries across the competitions show cases where different focal lengths were used for the sky and foreground, and even different camera bodies — such as some of Tom Rae's entries in the Sky-Watcher's contest or Angel Fux's in Capture the Atlas POTY.
+A small number of entries across the competitions show cases where different focal lengths were used for the sky and foreground, and even different camera bodies — for example Daniel Viñé Garcia’s 2026 Capture the Atlas entry used 16 mm for the sky and 8 mm for the foreground, while Anastasia Gulova’s entry used a 35 mm sky panorama with a 16 mm foreground panorama.
+Andrew Imhoff’s “Galactic Spine” is another useful example, with a 35 mm sky panorama paired with a wider foreground.
 While this approach is sometimes discouraged by traditional nightscape purists who prefer a single focal length for geometric consistency, these mixed-focal-length composites appear to be fully accepted in modern competition judging.
 In practice, they allow photographers to preserve a natural-looking Milky Way scale while presenting a more balanced or detailed foreground.
 Although not always explicitly noted by entrants, transparency about blended focal lengths is generally encouraged, and clearer disclosure helps maintain trust and comparability in astrophotography competitions.

 Most common sky focal lengths across the combined competition set.
 Capture the Atlas and Sky-Watcher values come from published EXIF, while Astrophotography Prize focal lengths are inferred from prime lens models where possible.